M-o-a-T/moat-kv/docs/source/command_line.rst

    The code will run asynchronously, i.e. it may use ``async`` and ``await`` statements.

-   You should only use the ``anyio`` module for sleeping, locking etc. unless you *know* which async runtime is in use.
+   You should only use the ``anyio`` module for sleeping, locking etc..

 .. option:: -t, --thread